How to Amend Your Tax Return

 Need to Amend Your IRS Tax Return?
 We’ll take you step-by-step through filing the “apology” form to the IRS, Form 1040X.

-If want to prepare and file your amended taxes the easy way, consider using a tax preparation program.
-TurboTax and e-File.com are the most well-known software providers out there for doing your taxes online.
+If want to prepare and file your amended taxes the easy way, consider using a tax preparation program. e-File.com, TaxAct and ezTaxReturn are the most well-known software providers out there for doing your taxes online.
 Click below to find out the pros and cons of each of them to find out which is right for you.

 - Fast Refund